-Take lidded everythings.
-Not only do reusable containers (BPA-free) mean you can take lots of food with you that will leave no waste afterward, lids for everything: flour, sugar, or nuts will ensure the animals that visit your cottage will see it has nothing for them, after testing the possibility a number of times and finding nothing to eat, they will move on.
+Take lidded everything.
+Not only do reusable containers (BPA-free) mean you can take lots of food with you that will leave no waste afterwards, but lids for everything: flour, sugar, or nuts will ensure the animals that visit your cottage will see it has nothing for them, after testing the possibility a number of times and finding nothing to eat, they will move on.

 You should take protective gear, medical gear and natural insect deterrents:

 Replenish the first aid kit, air out the rain gear and check rubber boots for country-mouse cousins.
 Take a tarp for emergency roofing issues, and use eco-friendly insect spray.
-The touted, natural mosquito-spray companies actually harms the eco system; the poisonous spray kills all insects, including bees, butterflies, soft bodied amphibians and fish which means these crucial food sources for birds and ground animals are removed from the eco-system.
+The touted, natural mosquito spray companies actually harm the ecosystem; the poisonous spray kills all insects, including bees, butterflies, soft-bodied amphibians and fish which means these crucial food sources for birds and ground animals are removed from the ecosystem.
 Use fans or screening or read here for great alternatives to poisonous spray.

 We love the aliveness that comes with cottages, the balance of nature, and a recognition of it.
 At Ontario Mould Specialists, we believe that keeping our cottages as natural as possible is always a good thing.